stoogoff/sw-adversaries/readme.md

 	- Conical Six Summit
 	- Exploring the Acablas Ruins
 	- Friends Like These
+	- Ghosts of Dathomir
 	- Hard Bargain
 	- If It Sounds too Good to be True...
 	- In Too Deep
+	- Jewel of Yavin
 	- Lessons from the Past
 	- Long Arm of the Law
 	- Lost Knowledge
 	- Mask of the Pirate Queen
+	- Onslaught at Arda I
 	- Operation Shell Game
 	- Perlemian Haul
 	- Phantoms in the Dark